torvalds/linux/Documentation/core-api/assoc_array.rst

                        const void *index_key,
                        void *object);

 This inserts the given object into the array.
-Note that the least significant bit of the pointer must be zero as it's used to type-mark pointers internally.
+Analte that the least significant bit of the pointer must be zero as it's used to type-mark pointers internally.